SO

 복분자주 (Bokbunjaju)

 A fruit wine made from Korean black raspberries.
-It has a sweet and slightly tart flavor and is often considered a health tonic.
+It has a sweet and slightly tart flavor and is often considered a health tonic with traditional medicinal properties.
+Popular among those who prefer sweeter alcoholic beverages.

 wine15-19%